In an ideal world, you wouldn't need to read this tutorial about some of the most important text formulas in Excel.

 Before I begin this section, I have to make the following clarification:

 Usually you won't use the method described in the following 3 steps (including steps #5 and #6) to deal with leading and trailing spaces in a text string.
 Instead of this, you'll generally use the TRIM function.
-I may explain this function in a future tutorial.

 However, I believe carrying out all activities with the functions we're focusing on (LEFT, RIGHT, MID, LEN, FIND and SEARCH) gives you a better idea of the different things you can achieve with them.